 Lifesteal also appears on Spells, and has the same function—if a Spell with Lifesteal deals damage to the enemy Hero, it will cause your Hero to gain that much health.

 Units with Stealth cannot be attacked until their Hero has been damaged by a unit or spell in the same turn, at which point their Stealth will be lost until the end of the turn.
 As a result of this, you can use Guard Units to “protect” your Stealth Units by preventing enemies from attacking and damaging your Hero, keeping your Units’ Stealth active, and preventing them from being attacked.
-Units with Stealth are always be placed to the Back (left) of your Hero, but in front (to the right) of those without Stealth.
+Units with Stealth are always be placed to the left of your Hero, but to the right of those without Stealth.
 Stealth is visually indicated by the distortion and haze surrounding the Unit and its card frame.

 Whenever a Unit with Wither deals damage to a Unit (but not a Hero), it will damage both the unit's health and power.
 As an example, if a 4/4 Unit takes 2 Wither damage, it will be reduced to a 2/2, rather than a 4/2.
 This makes Wither particularly great defensively, as it can weaken enemy Units and allow your allies to take less damage when attacking them, and just reduce enemies damage output overall.
 Wither also appears on Spells, and has the same function.
 If a Spell with Wither deals damage to a Unit, it will cause that Unit’s power to be reduced by the same amount as its health was.
-Wither is visually indicated by dark energy around the Unit’s power, as well as a burst of dark sparks when a Wither card deals damage.
+Wither is visually indicated by an aura of dark energy around the Unit’s power, as well as a burst of dark sparks when a Wither card deals damage.